dotnet/maui-samples/6.0/Tutorials/CreateNetMauiApp/step4/README.md

 # Use local storage to save and load notes

-This sample demonstrates how to use local storage to save and load notes to the device.
+This sample demonstrates how to use local storage to save and load notes to and from the user's device.
 This code was created from following the [Create a .NET MAUI app](https://learn.microsoft.com/en-us/dotnet/maui/tutorials/notes-app/) tutorial.